 Clinicians are taught in training that symptomatology is the key to diagnosis, which they can only judge by listening to their patients and framing relevant questions.
-Clinicians act as surrogates for their patients in this context, so that if the relevant questions are known in advance (as they are in a clinical trial), there appears to be a good reason to prioritise the PRO over the physical clinical assessments.
+Clinicians act as surrogates for their patients in this context, so that if the relevant questions are known in advance (as they are in a clinical trial), there appears to be a good reason to prioritise the PROMs over the physical clinical assessments.
 Where physical signs are concerned, including breast size, shape and texture, this study suggests that patients are as sensitive as their doctors in scoring these changes too, provided the questions are framed appropriately.
-In this respect, it is possible to criticise our PRO question, which asked patients to score changes since radiotherapy to the affected breast compared with the clinical assessment that compared the treated with the untreated breast at the time of the annual examination.
+In this respect, it is possible to criticise our PROMs question, which asked patients to score changes since radiotherapy to the affected breast compared with the clinical assessment that compared the treated with the untreated breast at the time of the annual examination.
 Despite a variety of factors expected to influence how a woman responds to this question, the sensitivity to randomised dose indicates that the radiotherapy ‘signal’ was not lost.
 Doctors also develop their own frames of reference when assessing NTE, and the hundreds of clinical observers involved in scoring NTE in thousands of patients over a 10-year period, as in the START trials, necessarily contribute a lot of ‘noise’ in a scoring system.
-However, a disadvantage of reliance on PRO in clinical trials is that they are traditionally labour-intensive to administer and generate large volumes of data, making heavy demands on trial management and statistical resources.
+However, a disadvantage of reliance on PROMs in clinical trials is that they are traditionally labour-intensive to administer and generate large volumes of data, making heavy demands on trial management and statistical resources.
 Since modern data capture systems are increasingly able to collect outcome data directly from the patient (e.g. via an App), dispensing with clinical follow-up may appeal to patients as well as health services operating under increasing pressures [35].
 However, radiation effects are not viewed in isolation by patients and attention also needs to be paid to their concerns in the context of multi-modal treatments and adverse effects over time.
 Up to a third of patients report moderate or marked symptoms of the breast, arm and shoulder at 5 years, which may warrant engagement and advice from their clinical teams [13].
 Thus more preparation and after care is needed for the success of patient self-management post-treatment and to improve quality of life [36].
 Further, the acceptability of electronic symptom-reporting warrants evaluation in an aging population.

 Despite adding to the administrative burden of clinical trials, the photographic assessments of NTEs provide valuable information, not least because they are scored generally by the same small team of observers who are blind to patient identity, randomised treatment allocation, year of follow-up and participating hospital.
 As it is generally not possible to blind treatment allocation in radiotherapy trials the photographic assessments provide the only unbiased comparison of normal tissue effects between randomised groups.
-In addition, as photographs provide a permanent record of breast effects at a fixed point in time, the assessments can be validated by repeat scoring from different teams of observers [5], thus making the scoring more standardised than PRO or clinical assessments from physical examination.
+In addition, as photographs provide a permanent record of breast effects at a fixed point in time, the assessments can be validated by repeat scoring from different teams of observers [5], thus making the scoring more standardised than PROMs or clinical assessments from physical examination.
 Photographs can also be filed and stored for use in future translational research investigating adverse effects of radiotherapy.
 There are some disadvantages to the use of photographic assessments in clinical trials, including financial and staff resources required, and they can be disliked by patients, but these are outweighed by the benefits of retaining an unbiased comparison of NTEs within radiotherapy trials.